Lakens/statistical_inferences/docs/13-prereg.md

 <img src="images/psycharchives8.png" width="100%" style="display: block; margin: auto;" />

+You can find the PsychArchives preregistration at the following persistent identifier link: https://doi.org/10.23668/psycharchives.12575

 ### Pre-registering on the Open Science Framework

 Go to [www.osf.io](http://www.osf.io), create an account or log in, and click the button 'Create new project'.
 Enter a title.
 If you are from Europe, and you want to adhere to the GDPR privacy regulations, make sure to select 'Germany' as the storage location.
 Click 'Create', and click 'Go to project'.